Published On: Mar 13 2013 12:41:58 AM CDTUpdated On: Mar 18 2016 01:00:00 AM CDT

 1959: President Dwight D. Eisenhower signs a bill into law allowing for Hawaiian statehood, which would become official on Aug.
 21, 1959.

-1950: Actor Brad Dourif, best known for his Oscar-nominated role in "One Flew Over the Cuckoo's Nest" as well as voicing Chucky in the "Child's Play" series of films, is born in Huntington, W.Va.
+1950: Actor Brad Dourif, best known for his Oscar-nominated role in "One Flew Over the Cuckoo's Nest" as well as voicing Chucky in the "Child's Play" series of films, is born in Huntington, West Virginia.
 Other credits to Dourif's name include movies such as "Mississippi Burning," "Ragtime," "Dune" and "The Lord of the Rings," and the TV series "Star Trek: Voyager," "Babylon 5" and "Deadwood."

 1945: In the Montreal Canadiens' 50th and final game of the National Hockey League season, a 4-2 road victory over the Boston Bruins, Maurice "Rocket" Richard becomes the first NHL player to score 50 goals in a season.
 It would be 16 years before another NHLer joined Richard in the 50-goal club and 30 years before anyone hit the mark in as few games.